bbauska/JS-Programs/README.md

 spin();
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<h2 id="js124">125.
-Check if a Number is a Smith Number
+<h2 id="js125">125.
+Check if a Number is a Smith Number</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program checks if a given positive integer is a Smith number.
-A Smith number is a composite number for which the sum of its digits is equal to the sum of the prime factors' digits.
-The sum of the prime factors' digits is computed recursively until prime factors are obtained.
+<p>This program checks if a given positive integer is a Smith number.
+A Smith number is
+a composite number for which the sum of its digits is equal to the sum of the prime factors' digits.
+The sum of the prime factors' digits is computed recursively until prime factors are obtained.</p>
 <pre>
 function isPrime(num) {
 if (num < 2) return false;
 for (let i = 2; i < = Math.sqrt(num); i++) {
 if (num % i = = = 0) return false;
-1
+}
 return true;
 function sumOfDigits(number) {
 return number.toString().split(").reduce((sum, digit) => sum + parselnt(digit, 10), 0);